bjpirt/raspberrypi-ansible-scripts/README.md

-# tycoch-monitor-setup
+# Raspberry Pi Ansible Scripts

-An Ansible playbook to set up a Raspberry Pi for my home monitoring system based around InfluxDB
+An Ansible playbook to set up a Raspberry Pi

 # Getting Started

+- Flash Raspbian to an SD card
+- Configure WiFi via the config file on /boot
+- Enable SSH via the config fle on /boot
+- Install Ansible locally

 Clone this repository somewhere.
-Run the bootstrap.sh script on the Pi.
-You can do this remotely by running:
+Run ansible with the hosts file configured to point at the system you want to configure:

 ```
-ssh pi@raspberrypi.local "sudo bash -s" < ./bootstrap.sh
+ansible-playbook -k -u pi -i hosts -l tycoch site.yml
 ```

-Or you can copy it to the Pi and run it from there.